mjs-py/verge-studio/README.md

 #### Your life is only as private as the rest of the internet cares

-Interactive Kinect/Unity based art installment and game
+Interactive Kinect/Unity based art installation and game